compromise-evident/WhatNot/README.md

 </p>

 Crack open a thumb drive and insert it.
 After a few minutes, take it out and squeeze it.
-If it's hot, it is very likely that the government is in your ass and won't come out.
+If it's extra hot, it is very likely that the government is in your ass and won't come out.